Honor a professional you respect, and whose work has made a difference for public relations, by nominating them for a PRSA Individual Award.

-The Gold Anvil is the Society’s highest Individual Award.
-It is considered to be PRSA’s lifetime achievement award and is presented to a public relations practitioner who is a PRSA member and whose accomplishments have made a major contribution to the profession.
+The Gold Anvil is the Society’s highest individual Award.
+It is considered to be the PRSA’s lifetime achievement award and is presented to a public relations practitioner who is a PRSA member in good standing with a minimum of 20 years of experience and whose accomplishments have made a major contribution to the profession.
 More information, including past recipients.

 Public Relations Professional of the Year Award

-PRSA’s Public Relations Professional of the Year Award honors the individual who, in the previous year, represented the best in public relations as an outstanding example of the management function that establishes mutually beneficial relationships between an organization and the public on whom its success or failure depends.
+PRSA’s Public Relations Professional of the Year Award honors the individual who, in the previous year, represented the best in public relations as an outstanding example of the management function that establishes mutually beneficial relationship between an organization and the public upon whom it success or failure depends.
+This award is presented to a PRSA member with a minimum of 5 years of experience.
 More information, including past recipients.

 Outstanding Educator Award

-The Outstanding Educator Award recognizes a PRSA member who has made a significant contribution to the advancement of public relations education through college or university teaching.
+The Outstanding Educator Award recognizes a PRSA member in good standing with a minimum of 20 years of experience in public relations who has made a significant contribution to the advancement of public relations education through college or university teaching.
 More information, including past recipients.

 The Patrick Jackson Award for Distinguished Service to PRSA